Heart Murmurs in Cats: Symptoms, Causes, Diagnosis, and Treatment

 There are some cases where heart murmurs are not connected at all with any cat illness and even the loud sounds indicate a relatively mild form of the disease.
 Should the veterinarian suspect or discover clinical signs of a disease, the following procedures/examination will be given:

 - Chest Radiograph: An x-ray of the heart will show if there is any physical abnormalities in the cat's heart.
 Some diseases cause certain parts, such as the atrium, to grow progressively thicker and appear quite enlarged in an x-ray.

 - Echocardiography: A cardiac ultrasound scan is a painless and faster form of procedure which produces a more detailed image of the heart.
-This will show images of the valve and helps the veterinarian determine if there is any clogging, enlarges arteries or other abnormalities.
+This will show images of the valve and helps the veterinarian determine if there is any clogging, enlarged arteries or other abnormalities.

 Depending on the assessment and findings, the veterinarian will provide a treatment plan for the cat's heart murmurs.
-Most conditions which cause the murmurs are treatable with medicine.
+Most conditions which cause murmurs are treatable with medicine.
 Surgery is rarely needed and is not recommended in most cases.
 The prognosis will still depend on the type of disease found in the cat and its severity.
 Early detection and immediate treatment will provide a higher chance of recovery and healing.